 Expect the Unexpected

 Always have a plan B (and C, and D).
 Delays, weather changes, and last-minute closures happen.
 A backup plan allows you to prevent disappointment and keep the adventure going even when the unexpected occurs.
-The beauty of it is that it makes you flexible, not vulnerable.
+Whether you’re planning a trip or dealing with unforeseen challenges in life, like seeking expert help from a car accident attorney, staying prepared ensures you remain flexible, not vulnerable.

 Create a Kid-Friendly Itinerary